pierrejay/EZModbus/docs/20-core-concepts/201-modbus-protocol-features.md

 They are described in the `Modbus::FunctionCode` enum and can be handled in plaintext in user code.
 Inconsistent data trigger explicit errors, such as `ERR_INVALID_REG_COUNT` when trying to use a “single write” function code while supplying several register values.

-{% hint style="info" %}
+!!! note
     Out of simplicity, the function code for “Diagnostics” and “Read/Write multiple registers” have not been implemented, the current features covering most common use cases for interfacing with industrial systems.
-{% endhint %}

 ## Modbus Role semantics